danibuiza/cv.js/README.md

 cv.js (in progress) (the objective is just to learn how to use jquery)
 =====

+dependencies:
+-jquery

 Jquery based tool to generate cvs

-1 -  create cv
+-  create cv

-2 - cv contains sections
+- cv contains sections

-3 - section contains attributes
+- section contains attributes

-4 - all these can generate a json or an html
+- all these can generate a json or an html

+- search engine to retrieve cvs by passed parameters or labels

 todo:

-generate json and html
+-generate json and html

-css to generated content
+-css to generated content

-store cv in memory or db
+-store cv in memory or db

-retrieve list of cvs
+-retrieve list of cvs

+-search engine